 - Science (world’s most prestitious science journal): Pretty much no reason to believe most psychological studies.

-- Why the corruption?
+- Henry Markovitch.
+PLOS Medicine.
+Why the corruption?
 Editors, Publishers, Impact Factors, and Reprint Income

-- Why trust science when scientists can’t be trusted?
+- John P. Ionnaddis: PLOS Medicine.
 Most published research findings are false.
 Why?

 By the way, it is highly predictable that I will, once again, be accused of “attacking science” for writing any of this.
 That should tell you something about how widespread the superstitions of the Scientism Cult really are.
-In the meantime, if you need an actual scientist to tell you more about the Scientism religion, this presentation by Professor Lawrence Principe of Johns Hopkins.
+In the meantime, if you need an actual scientist to tell you more about the Scientism religion, this presentation by Professor of Nuclear Science and Engineering at MIT, Ian H. Hutchinson: